gpt-engineer-org/gpt-engineer/ROADMAP.md

 - [ ] **Improve existing projects**
   - [ ] Decide on the "flow" for the CLI commands and where the project files are created
   - [ ] Add an "improve code" command
-  - [ ] Architect how gpt-engineer becomes a platform
-  - [ ] Integrate Aider

 ## Experimental research
 This is not our current focus, but if you are interested in experimenting: Please